 The Annual Review of Competence Progression (ARCP) is the formal method by which a trainee's progression through her/his training programme is monitored and recorded.
 ARCP is not an assessment - it is the review of evidence of training and assessment.
 The ARCP process is described in A Reference Guide for Postgraduate Specialty Training in the UK (the "Gold Guide" - available from www.mmc.nhs.uk).
-Deaneries are responsible for organising and conducting ARCPs.
 The evidence to be reviewed by ARCP panels should be collected in the trainee's ePortfolio.